| Danae Brissonnet, on scaffolding, upper left |

 The original plan included decorating

-examined the wall, she realized the surface was much too rough for her
+examined the wall, she realised the surface was much too rough for her

 painting.
 Too bad for the Casa de